felfele/swapchat/README.md

 ```

 Replace the `HTMLFEEDHASH` and `SCRIPTFEEDHASH` constants with the corresponding resulting hashes.
 Also nodify the `AUTHORUSER` with the user used to update the feeds.

+Then run the script and look for `published manifest: <HASH>` in the output.

+---

+To test the connection logic:

+1. run ts-node ./src/index.ts in terminal 1, and while running...
+1. look for `tmp priv: <HASH>` in the output, and copy the hash
+1. run ts-node ./src/index.ts <HASH> in terminal 2